 Keyword research is an essential part of the skincare SEO process.
 By optimizing your articles, product pages, and landing pages for the words your target audience uses, you can stand out in the SERPs.

-Long-tail keywords are ideal for targeting unique SEO keywords with high-purchase intent.
+Long-tail keywords are ideal for targeting unique keywords with high purchase intent.
 These are keywords over four words long.
-For example, instead of “best skincare products,” try “best organic skincare products for older skin”.
+For example, instead of “best skincare products,” try “best organic skincare products for older skin.”

 Another thing to remember about skincare SEO is that searchers may use alternative keywords to find products.
 For example, your night-time moisturizer may contain tocopherol, but potential customers are more likely to refer to it as “vitamin E.” While it’s important to showcase your scientific credentials, it’s also important to relate to your target audience.

-Here’s a top tip for skincare SEO keywords.
-Once you have your keywords, use keyword mapping to determine which pages to include them.
-This ensures you use your keywords across all your pages and that they work well together.
+Once you have your keywords, use keyword mapping to ensure you use your keywords across the right pages and that they work well together.

 2. Start a blog

-A marketing blog on your beauty website is a fantastic way to enhance your beauty SEO:
+Adding a blog to your skincare or beauty website is a fantastic way to enhance your SEO.
+These are just a few reasons why:

-• You can internally link to other articles and product pages, helping search engines understand the structure of your site
+- You can internally link to other articles and product pages

-• Search engines favor websites that are regularly updated, providing a small SEO boost
+- Search engines favor websites that are regularly updated

-• You can use articles to establish yourself as a thought leader in your industry, establishing trust and experience
+- You can use articles to establish yourself as a thought leader in your industry

-One of the skincare blogs we love is Sunday Riley.
+One of the skincare blogs we love is L’Oréal Paris.
 The skincare brand posts regularly, focuses on topical content, and uses the blog homepage to promote relevant skincare products customers may be interested in.

-The articles themselves are great examples of skincare SEO too.
-There are links to relevant articles and quotes from relevant experts to boost authoritativeness — in this case, from a dermatologist.
+The articles themselves are great examples of skincare SEO, too.
+There are links to relevant articles and quotes from relevant experts to boost authoritativeness.

 3. Establish trust